Victim Assistance Coordinator Interview: Julie Sparacio

 One year, the theme at our National Conference was Chosen.
 I received a piece of granite with that word engraved as well as the verse from John 15:16 – “It was not you who chose Me, but I who chose you.”
 That sits on my desk to remind me that God chose me for this work, for this time.
 I never planned for this, never imagined I would be doing this work.
 I found out a few years ago that my confirmation saint – St. Maria Goretti – is the patron saint of child abuse victims.
 Amazing!
 God had a plan, and this saint has been working with Him, interceding/directing my life for a long time.
 I am where I am supposed to be!
 I don’t have the talent and brilliance of so many of my counterparts across the country.
 Yet, I believe that I was the right person, for this place, for this time.
 So perhaps my best quality was my listening to God’s direction (even when I didn’t know I was and fought against it!!!)

-Where do you find support for your work?
+Where do you find support for you victim assistance work?

 In those early years, we were all scrambling to figure out what to do and how to do it.
 A few dioceses had some wonderful programs already in place and they shared so freely.
 That became a standard with all VAC’s across the United States.
 If someone has a need, a question, all they have to do is put it out there and they will get a ton of helpful answers.
 The California VAC’s and SEC’s have monthly conference calls where we talk and share.
 There isn’t anyone who can understand what it is like to do this work, like someone who is also doing it.
 That support and comraderie has been a lifesaver at times.